armohamm/website-2/source/blog/en/2016-05-30-making-capp-agile-fit-the-ipad.html.markdown

 ## Harmonious font sizes

-To calculate font sizes I used the [type-scale](http://type-scale.com/){:target="_blank"}{:rel="noopener"} tool.
+To calculate font sizes I used the [type-scale](http://type-scale.com/){:target="_blank"}{:rel="noopener noreferrer"} tool.
 This generates a series of harmonious values for headings and small text, which can be applied to the base font size.

 To make life easier I added a series of three different scales as arrays in the SCSS typography variables file.